Yandy Díaz Player Props: Rays vs. Pirates

-On Wednesday, Yandy Diaz (hitting .394 in his past 10 games) and the Tampa Bay Rays face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 6:40 PM ET.
+On Thursday, Yandy Diaz (batting .394 in his past 10 games) and the Tampa Bay Rays play the Pittsburgh Pirates, whose starting pitcher will be Vince Velasquez.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Pirates.
+In his most recent appearance, he racked up two hits (going 2-for-5) against the Pirates.

 Yandy Díaz Game Info & Props vs. the Pirates